wouter0425/RAV-NMR/README.md

-# CoreGuard-NMR
+# RAV-NMR

-CoreGuard-NMR is created as a way to create and validate redundancy techniques in schedulers for my thesis.
-It supports N-modular redundancy.
+RAV-NMR is created as a way to create and validate NMR techniques in schedulers for my thesis.
+It supports both traditional NMR and my proposed RAV-NMR
-The current main file implements 2 schedules, one using TMR and one running normally.
-The scheduling technique used is load balancing.
-The scheduler tries to distribute the tasks over the available cores.

 Additionally, this framework is able to log various parameters while the scheduler runs:
 - **results/cores:** The utility of the CPU cores